A Few Things to Know About Croatia

 They didn’t have English menus and ended up giving us a German menu which led to a hilarious ordering experience since none of us speak German and the waiters barely spoken English and definitely didn’t speak German either.

-We had high high hopes for Plitvice Lakes for a few reasons; it seems to be THE “must do” thing to do in Croatia, and it’s a national park and we LOVE national parks!
+We had high high hopes for Plitvice Lakes for a few reasons; it seems to be THE “must do” thing to do in every Croatia itinerary, and it’s a national park and we LOVE national parks!

 So we stayed at House Marko which is a 10 minute walk from the park and we arrived to the park entrance at 8am (opening time) because we heard from our house host that there was a 45 minute wait to buy tickets the day before.